Andreassim/StudentManagement/README.md

 ## Student Management

 This project implements the `MVC` architecture.
-The structure of project is as follows:
+The structure of the project is as follows:

 * `src` contains all source code of the project.
 * `test` contains all test code of the project.